nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 Like, that doesn't make any sense.
 I mean, it makes sense, but it don't make sense.
 So I don't know if anyone else has any other comments I, I am concerned.
 I think Grim Fing is basically on the up and up, but for all Mach and Vreker, I can see those two working for a coup d'etat.
 Yeah.

 I totally can agree.
 I hope not, though.
-Because I've I've been a fan of that Velcro.
+Because I've I've been a fan of that Velkra.
 And I guess, we we're making our way back to the city council to report probably the right thing to do.
 Yep.

 Yep.
 I'm sure sure.
 Subway Jared?
 Yep.
 Subway Jared Yep.

+---

+### Session Play - Part 5

 Is in jail.
 Right.
 Here we go.
 Alright.
 Well, if that's if that's what you guys what if if you guys are are good, we can go ahead and move on to you making it back to the town.